richiewyss/PSLassoSynthNC/README.md

 Below, we provide an example for running the full analytic pipeline from PS estimation, PS model selection/undersmoothing, treatment effect estimation, and diagnostic assessment for one simulation run.
+This pipeline was used in the publication by Wyss et al. (2025).

 Note: The code below is just for one simulation run.
-The code needs to be run in 'for' loop (for i in 1:nsim) to get multiple simulation runs.
+When running a simulation study (as in Wyss et al. (2025), the code needs to be run in a 'for' loop (for i in 1:nsim) to get multiple simulation runs.
+To reduce computation time for simulation studies, each simluation run could be run in parallel with minor edits (e.g., using a parallel processing package).
-Could also use parallel processing for multiple runs with minor edits.

 ``` r
 library(PSLassoSynthNC)